RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/05-fallback-for-services.md

 Having fallbacks is good but that also requires that we can correctly detect when a dependent services isn't responding correctly.
 Besides from not responding a service can also respond slowly causing our services to also respond slow.
 This can lead to cascading issues that is hard to debug and pinpoint issues with.
 We should therefore also have sane defaults for our services.
 You can add defaults by adding it to the configuration.

 Open ``src/main/resources/application-default.properties``{{open}}

+And add this line to it at the `#TODO: Set timeout to for inventory to 500ms` marker:

 <pre class="file" data-filename="src/main/resources/application-default.properties" data-target="insert" data-marker="#TODO: Set timeout to for inventory to 500ms">
 hystrix.command.inventory.execution.isolation.thread.timeoutInMilliseconds=500